 We provide regular updates on both tenant-led projects and port authority-led projects.
 For information on tenant-led projects currently under review, visit Status of Project Permit Applications.
 For information on the port authority-led projects currently under review, visit Development Projects.

 The lands and waters that we manage border 16 different municipalities and intersect the asserted and established traditional territories and treaty lands of several Coast Salish First Nations.
-Learn more about our Aboriginal relations.
+Learn more about our Indigenous relations.

 As we grow, so does our ability to support our neighbouring communities.
 Through our dynamic and broad-ranging community investment program, we dedicate up to one per cent of our net income to initiatives that matter to local communities.
 Our investments support three key pillars: community enrichment, education and training and environmental leadership.
 Learn more about our community investment program.

-We have three community liaison committees that bring together diverse community stakeholders to facilitate discussions about port-related impacts.
+We have four community liaison committees that bring together diverse community stakeholders to facilitate discussions about port-related impacts.
 The goal of the committees is to work collaboratively to find potential solutions that meet our mandate to facilitate Canada’s trade while protecting the environment and considering community interests.
 Learn more about our community liaison committees.

 We opened a community office in Delta to provide local residents and business groups with the opportunity to meet and talk with us in person.
 This new office, located in Ladner, is intended to support our long-term plan to engage the community regarding port operations and future initiatives, including the proposed Roberts Bank Terminal 2 Project.